Topological data analysis of C. elegans locomotion and behavior: Materials and methods

-Unfortunately, persistence diagrams have some undesirable properties.
-For example, while we can compute an average of a set of persistence diagrams, that average is not necessarily unique \cite{Mileyko2011}.
-A recourse is to map persistence diagrams into a Hilbert space where the tools of statistics and machine learning can be applied.
-One such mappings is the persistence landscape (see \cite{persistence-landscapes} for the following definitions and results). \begin{definition} Let $a<b$ and $f_{a,b}: \mathbb{R} \to \mathbb{R}$ be the piecewise-linear function given by
+It is difficult to apply standard tools of statistics and machine learning directly to persistence diagrams, which, for example, need not have unique averages \cite{Mileyko2011}.
+A solution is to map persistence diagrams into a vector space or Hilbert space.
+One such mapping is the persistence landscape.
+See \cite{persistence-landscapes} for the following definitions and results. \begin{definition} For $a<b$ let $f_{a,b}: \mathbb{R} \to \mathbb{R}$ be the piecewise-linear function given by

-Given a persistence diagram $\textup{Dgm}_p(\mathcal{K})$, the corresponding \defsty{$k$th persistence landscape} is the function $\lambda_k: \mathbb{R} \to \mathbb{R}$, where $\lambda_k(t)$ is the $k$th largest value of $f_{a,b}(t)$ for all points $(a,b)\in \textup{Dgm}_p(\mathcal{K})$.
+Given a persistence diagram $\textup{Dgm}_p(\mathcal{K})$, the corresponding \defsty{$k$th persistence landscape} is the function $\lambda_k: \mathbb{R} \to \mathbb{R}$ given by defining $\lambda_k(t)$ to be the $k$th largest value of $f_{a,b}(t)$ over all points $(a,b)\in \textup{Dgm}_p(\mathcal{K})$.
 The \defsty{persistence landscape} is the sequence $(\lambda_k)_k$.
-The parameter $k$ is called the \defsty{depth} of the persistence landscape. \end{definition} Persistence landscapes have unique averages, satisfy the law of large numbers and central limit theorems, and can be discretized for computations.
-Because the sequence of functions that make up a landscape are nested, they can all be graphed on the same plot as in \cref{eg:fig8-persistence} (b).
+The parameter $k$ is called the \defsty{depth} of the persistence landscape.
+For a point cloud $X$, we will denote by $\textup{PL}(X)$ the persistence landscape obtained by applying degree $1$ persistent homology to the Vietoris-Rips filtration of $X$. \end{definition} Persistence landscapes have unique averages, satisfy the law of large numbers and central limit theorems, and can be discretized for computations.
+Because the sequence of functions that make up a landscape are nested, they can all be graphed on the same plot as in the right column of \Cref{fig:case-study-persistence}.

-A persistence landscape is a continuous objects in an infinite-dimensional Hilbert space, but can be discretized and turned into a finite-dimensional vector.
-Through discretization, each depth of the landscape transforms from a continuous function on $\RR$ to a vector where the $i^{th}$ entry in the vector corresponds to the function value at the $i^{th}$ point in the sample space.
-Once the vectors for each depth of the landscape are concatenated together, they form a single vector in a very high-dimensional vector space, which, equipped with the appropriate metric, is a Hilbert space.
+While the persistence landscape is defined to be an object in a space of continuous functions, it can be discretized and turned into a finite-dimensional vector.
+Through discretization, each depth of the landscape transforms from a continuous function on $\RR$ to a vector where the $i^{th}$ entry in the vector corresponds to the function value at the $i^{th}$ discrete parameter value.
+The vectors for each depth of the landscape are concatenated together to produce a single high-dimensional vector.
+These discrete landscapes can be computed directly, which we did for the computations outlined in \Cref{sec:pipeline}.